Self-hosted AI agents

 Context intelligence

-Context that never dies.
+Context that stays useful.

 Most AI agents degrade as conversations grow.
 Context windows fill up, earlier context gets dropped, and the agent forgets what mattered.
 Comis runs a multi-layer context engine before every LLM call - compressing intelligently, evicting dead content, and rehydrating critical context after compression.

-Context Pipeline
+Context Engine

 Layer 1